Where are the Best Storage Auctions and what should you bring so you don't look like a Greenhorn.

 Situations That can Provide you a Great Buying opportunity

-There are many factors you should consider when looking for auctions starting with whether.
-Many people can't tolerate standing for long periods of time in freezing temperatures for an entire auction plus the additional hours of grueling bone-chilling work to unload a large storage locker followed with a white knuckle drive pulling a trailer on icy roads in a snowstorm.
-Attendance at winter auctions are always going to be lower because people simply have no way to store large amounts of merchandise for long periods of time in bad weather, many sell at outdoor flea markets and garage sales during the summer months so they need to be able to buy and sell quickly.
+There are many factors to consider when looking for auctions starting with weather conditions.
+Many people won't tolerate standing for long periods of time in freezing temperatures for an auction let alone the additional hours of grueling bone-chilling work loading and unloading a large storage lockers, to be followed up with a white knuckle drive pulling a loaded trailer on icy roads in a snowstorm.
+Attendance will always be low in the winter because people simply have no way to store large amounts of merchandise for long periods in bad weather, many sell at outdoor flea markets and garage sales during the summer months so they need to be able to buy and sell quickly.

 Extremely hot weather will also keep attendance numbers down because temperatures inside storage units can reach in excess of 110° on hot days.
 This problem is multiplied by the fact that most storage facilities are surrounded by asphalt that retains and creates a lot of additional heat inside and outside you're working area.
 This presents a clear health hazard for many people especially older folks.

 You should always consider the month, day, and even the time of an auction.
-The last week of the month tends to be when people have run out of money so they have less to gamble with buying a storage unit.
+The last week of the month tends to be when people have run out of money so they have less to gamble buying a storage unit.
 The opposite seems to be the case when it comes to the day of the week it is usually better to go early in the week because people tend to be broke after the weekends.
-Time Is very important because many people cannot attend daytime auctions because of their jobs this is the main reason why you always see much higher attendance during weekend auctions.
+Time Is very important because many people can't attend daytime auctions because of their jobs.This is why you always see much higher attendance during weekend auctions.

 Give Yourself Extra Time to Make it to the Storage Auction

 It's always wise to give yourself extra travel time when driving to auctions, this is one example why.
 I was on my way to an auction and found myself stuck in a traffic jam due to construction work on the highway.
 I had no choice but to exit and drive the back roads to the auction.
-Due to the delay I had to called the manager at the storage office and asked if it would be possible for her to stall a few minutes fortunately I had been a long time customer she said she would do her best.
-When I pulled into the facility I was of course late but she was just in the process of walking everybody out of the office towards the first locker.
+Due to the delay I had to called the manager at the storage office and asked her if it would be possible to stall the auction for a few minutes.
+Fortunately I've known the manager for a long time she knew I was one of the better bidders so she was willing to hold things up.
+When I pulled into the facility she was just in the process of walking everybody out of the office towards the first locker.
 Thanks to Deb I did not miss any of the units being auctioned off.